Back to Posts List

 Why websites crash

-The online market gets more competitive by the day.
-You have an increasing number of online businesses competing for the same customers.
+The online market is becoming more competitive every day.
+An increasing number of online businesses are competing for the same customers.

 Therefore, online business owners don't have the luxury of tolerating website issues like crashes.
 The more your website crashes, the more customers you lose.
 Even poor page load times increase bounce rates by up to 53%.

-Essentially, you have no option but to optimize your website and prevent crashes or resolve them as quickly as they happen.
-This article will take you through five common issues responsible for website crashes and how they can be resolved.
+Essentially, you have no option but to optimize your website and prevent crashes or resolve them as quickly as possible.
+This article will discuss five common issues responsible for website crashes and how they can be resolved.

 So, if you're wondering why websites crash, here are the answers: